CPAN-Security/security.metacpan.org/docs/minutes/cpansec-minutes-2024-03-27.md

 ### Next meeting date, time and location

-*   Next meeting is March 10, 2024 at 17:00UTC in #cpan-security on TPRF Slack.
+*   Next meeting is April 10th 2024, 17:00 UTC in #cpan-security on TPRF Slack.

 ## 18:00 UTC – Meeting end